Dendroviguiera

 Dendroviguiera is a genus of flowering plants in the sunflower family.
 Its native range stretches from Mexico into Central America.
-Formerly part of the Viguiera genus, until a DNA study in 2011 separated out all the shrub/tree species of the Viguiera genus.
+Its species were formerly part of the genus Viguiera, until a DNA study in 2011 separated out all the shrub/tree species.

 Description

 Dendroviguiera species generally are shrubs and trees with phyllaries (modified leaves) with oblong, indurated (hardened) bases and short, triangular herbaceous apices (leaf-tips).
-The pappus (flowerhead) has awns (hair r bristle-like appendages) which are usually broad, greater than 3 mm mm across.
+The pappus (flowerhead) has awns (hair or bristle-like appendages) which are usually broad, greater than 3 mm mm across.
 The abaxial (underneath) leaf surfaces usually not densely pubescent (downy; covered with short, soft hairs).

 Taxonomy

-Originally the (woody) species of Viguiera were placed in Viguiera ser.
+Originally the (woody) species of the genus Viguiera were placed in Viguiera ser.
 Maculatae in 1918.

-Molecular phylogenetic studies by Schilling in 1991, suggested that there is an unexpectedly close relationship between Iostephane (genus of Mexican flowering plants in the family Asteraceae) and Dendroviguiera (formerly Viguiera sect.
+Molecular phylogenetic studies by Schilling in 1991, suggested that there is an unexpectedly close relationship between the genera Iostephane (Mexican flowering plants in the family Asteraceae) and Dendroviguiera (formerly Viguiera sect.
 Maculatae).